-We also take dental x-rays during these procedures that allow us to appropriately recognize, diagnose and treat problems not initially obvious or visible to the naked eye, and oftentimes we uncover diseased teeth that appear clinically normal.
+We also take dental x-rays during these procedures to allow us to appropriately recognize, diagnose, and treat problems not initially obvious or visible to the naked eye, and oftentimes we uncover diseased teeth that appear clinically normal.
 Dental x-rays are rapidly becoming the standard of care due to their diagnostic value—after all, our patients cannot tell us if they have a toothache!
 We strive to look closely for disease and treat it appropriately.

 Our doctors have completed advanced training in oral surgery techniques to help ensure the best outcome for your pet.